 Do you know about myHelsana?
 With the client portal, you can take care of all your health insurance matters conveniently from anywhere.

 Get your medication, glasses or medical aids from a partner company and benefit from attractive discounts.
 By doing so, you help keep current benefit costs and future insurance premiums low.
-Our partner companies include mail-order pharmacies as well as providers of visual aids and medical aids such as hip protectors or nursing beds.
+Our partner companies include mail-order pharmacies as well as providers of medical aids such as hip protectors or nursing beds.

 With Helsana, you benefit from three health apps which can help you achieve your health goals.